 Is this topic for you?

-together, causing chest pain.
+When the pleura becomes inflamed, the layers rub together, causing chest pain.
 This is known as pleuritic pain.

 Pleurisy is sometimes called pleuritis.